playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 To use a portal that attaches directly to `body` in Angular, we need to switch from using a `cdkPortalOutlet` to manually attaching and detaching a portal to a `DomPortalOutlet`.

-We can reuse our existing global service to create one of these `DomPortalOutlet`s and attach and detach in our `modal` component, like so:
+We can reuse our existing global service to create one of these `DomPortalOutlet`s and attach and detach it in our `modal` component, like so:

 ```typescript
 import { TemplatePortal, DomPortalOutlet } from "@angular/cdk/portal";